Learning Center

 TigerTough seat covers

 TigerTough seat covers are designed for hardworking men and women.
-They’re extremely tough (hence the name), so tough, in fact, we’ve extended our seat cover line to heavy equipment because we’re that confident they can withstand what you throw at them.
+They’re extremely tough (hence the name).

 We put our seat covers through torture tests.
 Do we do these tests for fun?
 Yes.
 Do we love proving how resilient these covers are with each test?
 Also yes.